 SHA256 Checksum Values

-SUSE Linux Enterprise Server provides market-leading usability, seamless interoperability with existing IT systems, and virtualization capabilities as a host and Perfect Guest.
+SUSE Linux Enterprise Server provides market-leading usability, and seamless interoperability with existing IT systems.

 Minimum Linux server system requirements for installation

 - SD Card with at least 8 GB capacity

 - Power supply with at least 2.5A capacity